rougier/scientific-visualization-book/rst/projections.rst

 though: you need now to provide 3 coordinates (x,y,z) where you previously provided only two (x,y) as illustrated on figure :ref:`figure-projection-3d-frame`.
 Note that this figure is quite different from the default 3D axis you may get from matplotlib.
-Here, I tweaked every settings I can think of to try to improve the default look and to show how things can be changed.
+Here, I tweaked every setting I can think of to try to improve the default look and to show how things can be changed.
 Have a look at the corresponding code and try to modify some settings to see the actual effect.
 The `3D Axis API